 1. You hear the recruiter’s point of view

 Stroud explains how recruiters use Google to “source” (look for resumes) to find qualified candidates.
-To tone of the book is not just preparing your résumé but also your online portfolio.
+To tone of “How to Find a Job Now” is not just preparing your résumé but also your online portfolio.

 2. Resources that you have never seen

-Stroud provides a number of resources that you are unlikely to hear if you are not pursuing a consulting or freelance career.
+Stroud provides some resources that you are unlikely to hear if you are not pursuing a consulting or freelance career.
 He makes a great point about using freelancing to get paid for giving advice (as part of the keeping a job part of the book).

 3. How to use Facebook to search for jobs